Guest article by William Burke

 If our experience has taught us anything, it is that all good things come with time!

-Jae and I are extremely grateful for FKD in matching us with Soyou.
+Jae and I are extremely grateful to FKD for matching us with Soyou.
 These past seven months have been so wonderful as Soyou is now an integral part of our little family.
 We are very excited to see what the future holds for us together.
 As of right now, there have been mentions of a second Jindo to make our lives that much crazier!